anna-data-analytics/bellabeat-case-study/README.md

 ## Prepare
 Data source https://www.kaggle.com/arashnic/fitbit
 It contains 18 csv files about daily activity, sleep, weight, calories and intensities.
-The data is only for the months of April and May in 2016 so it is not up to date and may not fully refllect the current trends in smart device usage.
+The data is only for the months of April and May in 2016 so it is not up to date and may not fully reflect the current trends in smart device usage.
 I did not use all the 18 files.
 The daily_steps, daily_calories and daily_intensity data were included in the daily_activity table.

 - Check the unique users in daily_activity, hourly_steps and sleep_day table